-Lots of people have bloated stomachs or “brain fog” as a result of inflammation.
 The Bulletproof diet is designed for those who want to minimize inflammation in order to optimize their performance.
-Dave Asprey has most famously developed Bulletproof Coffee (see below).
-Infographic summary / overview on the diet can be found here.
+Dave Asprey has most famously developed Bulletproof Coffee.
+Infographic summary / overview on the diet can be found on Google.

 ANTI-NUTRIENTS.
 Food products that contain substances that greatly reduce physical ability are what Asprey calls “anti-nutrients”.
 As examples he mentions spinach, cabbage, legumes and beans, which should be eaten in cooked form (much of the “bad” is boiled away).
 We can eat a lot of these and still survive – but BP has higher goals than that.